5c00by/HomeLab/HomeLab.md

 # Setup
 Home Server( Proxmox Site A)
-OS:

 - Proxmox VE
 - Size: (as of 02/20/2020) 256gb + 120gb Secondary drive
-Features:

   - System is backed protected against power loss in multiple steps.
 First step is main system is on a 96000mwa backup battery designed to hold power for up to 6 hours.
-Uses:

   - Main VM for home services (Smarthome control, Music Streaming Server, DNS filtering, Alarm System)

      Current VM's insalled:

 Smarthome (Kerberos):
-OS:

 - Ubuntu Vm within Proxmox Running Docker and HomeAssistant Core
 - VM container is 50 gigs in size
 Features: